mil-tokyo/DTWL_VL/README.md

-Required environment is below.
-Libraries below except torch can be installed with requirements.txt.
+Required libraries can be installed with requirements.txt.

-<strong> in order to install torch, please run the code </strong>

-`pip install torch==1.6.0+cu101 -f https://download.pytorch.org/whl/torch_stable.html`

-Our environment was below:
+Our score of the environment was obtained with the version below:

 torch:  1.6.0+cu101